 Risk Snapshot

-Ratings represent risk relative to the contiguous United States.
-100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
+Ratings represent risk relative to North America.
+100 is the highest risk for the hazard and 1 is the lowest, but does not indicate no risk.
 Flood and fire are rated based on the buildings in Philadelphia exposed to these hazards.
 See hazard sections below and check your address for details.

-The amount of precipitation during the most extreme days in Philadelphia is projected to increase.
+The share of precipitation during the biggest downpours in Philadelphia is projected to increase.

-An extreme storm for Philadelphia, PA is a 48-hour rainfall total greater than 1.0 inches.
-Historically, about 18.3" of rain (or the equivalent in snow) fell over about 11 storms each year.
-By 2050, about 22.2" of rain are projected over about 13 storms each year.
-The annual precipitation in Philadelphia, PA is projected to increase from about 45.7" to about 49.5".
+A downpour for Philadelphia, PA is a two-day rainfall total over 1.0 inches.
+Around 1990, about 40.0% of precipitation fell during these downpours.
+In 2050, this is projected to be about 45.0%.
+The annual precipitation in Philadelphia, PA is projected to increase from about 45.5" to about 49.5".

 The number of the hottest days in Philadelphia is projected to keep increasing.

-In a typical year between 1985-2005, people in Philadelphia, PA experienced about 7 days above 93.6ºF in a year.
-By 2050, people in Philadelphia are projected to experience an average of about 36 days per year over 93.6ºF.
+In a typical year around 1990, people in Philadelphia, PA experienced about 7 days above 93.7ºF in a year.
+By 2050, people in Philadelphia are projected to experience an average of about 35 days per year over 93.7ºF.

 Climate change is increasing the frequency and intensity of heat waves, even in places with cooler average temperatures.
 See more information on heat risk.
 Everyone can take steps to reduce their risks from extreme heat.

-The recent average water stress in Philadelphia is moderately low and projected to remain about the same through 2050.
+The average water stress in Philadelphia is projected to be about the same around 2050 as around 2015.

 Climate change is increasing the risk of drought.
 Water stress (the ratio of water demand to supply) depends on how water utilities source water and their plans to adapt to climate change.
 Property owners can also take steps to reduce their risks from drought.

-Buildings at risk in Philadelphia average about a 27% chance of a flood about 1.2 feet deep over 30 years.
+Buildings at risk in Philadelphia average about a 31% chance of a flood about 11.0 inches deep over 30 years.

 Climate change is increasing inland and coastal flooding risk due to sea level rise and increasing chances of extreme precipitation.
 See more information on flooding risk.